Acing your logistics or supply chain assessment day

 Engage with the activities: Some employers, such as DHL, take candidates round one of their sites.
 But this is still very much part of the assessment process.
 ‘We’re impressed by candidates who actively engage with the process on the assessment day,’ says Chrissie.
 ‘For example, we give candidates a site tour.
 Impressive candidates might ask questions to the people giving the tour.
 We look for candidates who are smiling and showing how much they want to be there – seeing the day as a learning process, rather than just going through the motions.’

 Engage with the people: ‘We look at how candidates engage with people at the assessment day,’ says Chrissie.
 ‘The top candidates might be good at drawing things out of the quieter members of the group in the group exercise, for example.
 They might also use their interview to tell us about a time when they have engaged well with other people.’
 After all, interpersonal skills are crucial for logistics and supply chain jobs.

-Correct.
-A good attitude on its own isn’t enough.
-Researching the company beforehand is also imperative for showing that you’re serious about their business and their graduate scheme.
+Do your research: Researching the company beforehand is imperative for showing that you’re serious about their business and their graduate scheme.
 ‘At the assessment day we’re impressed by candidates who know a little about our business and have some understanding of our customers.
 We’re a massive global brand and people know us for delivering parcels, but candidates need to understand that many of us work in other areas, such as supply chain and third-party logistics,’ says Chrissie.